cloudmesh-community/book/chapters/quick516.md

   section.
 Such sections are marked for one week with the icon :new: after about three weeks time all :new: icons will be removed.
-The icon is there to help you identifying sections that may have been added to section taht logicly fit better in an earlier section, than lineraly at the end
+The icon is there to help you identifying sections that may have been added to section taht logically fit better in an earlier section, than linearly at the end

 * Way 3: Weekly guided progress.
-A small number of student may prefer a more guided approach to the class.
+Other students may prefer a more guided approach to the class.
 Thus we will provide here a summary of what you can do on a weekly activity to stay up to date.
-We will add to thie weekly schedule once new items become avialable.
-We also augment them with experiments/excercises that are not graded or reviewed, but that you could discuss with the TAs.
+We will add to the weekly schedule once new items become available.
+We also augment them with experiments/exercises that are not graded or reviewed, but that you could discuss with the TAs.
 Assignments are not listed in this weekly view and you are responsible to identify the schedule for them.